-[301S] Advanced Acting.
+301S Advanced Acting.
 Advanced scene study, characterization and styles.
 Prerequisite, 202 or consent of the department.
+Cryer.

-[303F] Directing.
+303F Directing.
 Fundamentals of play direction and script analysis; study of selected directors and directorial problems; the direction of exercise scenes; and direction of a final scene or one-act for public presentation.
-Prerequisite, two semesters of acting and two other courses in Theatre or dramatic literature, or consent of the department
+Prerequisite, two semesters of acting and two other courses in Theatre or dramatic literature or consent of the department.
+Latrell.

-307F History of the Western Theatre I. Against a background of social and intellectual movements, a study of design, architecture, costume, acting and dramatic literature that distinguish periods in the history of the theatre that have exerted the most influence on the Western theatre of the twentieth century.
+[307] History of the Western Theatre.
+Against a background of social and intellectual movements, a study of design, architecture, costume, acting and dramatic literature that distinguish periods in the history of the theatre that have exerted the most influence on the Western theatre of the 20th century.
 Focuses on the theatres of classical antiquity through the Baroque and Rococo periods.
-Prerequisite, 110 or one course in literature, Theatre, History or consent of instructor.
-Latrell.
+Prerequisite, 110, any 200-level Theatre course, English 206, Comparative Literature 244 or consent of instructor.
+(Next offered 2002-03.)